joaogmmoreira/joaogmmoreira/README.md

 - :telescope: I’m currently looking for a new job in technology area

-- 🌱 I’m currently learning Typescript and OOP
+- 🌱 I’m currently learning Python and data data scraping

 - 💬 Ask me about ReactJS and Redux, I'm pleased to help you with